201926180/lectures2021/README.md

    Summative assignments:
    * Students are required to hand in solutions to 4 sets of exercises, each accounting for 10% of the final assesment.
-   * The project will require solving a practical task involving data model design, loading and querying the imported data in the database, and performing some data analysis.
+   * The project will require solving a practical task involving data model design, loading and querying data in the database, and performing some data analysis.

    Formative assignments:
    * Register for Gradescope: [fill in you details in this form](https://forms.gle/4Awbmhy2Q4iFRnNeA).